GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: Conclusion

 \section{Conclusion}

-In this work, we studied an uplink data collection scheme for multi-UAV-assisted LoRa networks by formulating a multi-objective optimization problem.
-Initially, we defined the system’s weighted global energy efficiency, which we later extended into a multi-objective formulation.
-This comprehensive model accounts for energy efficiency, ED association, UAV collision avoidance, UAV proximity to a final destination, and ensuring that flying GWs reach their final destination by the end of the mission.
-To tackle this complex problem, we formulated it as a POMDP and proposed GLo-MAPPO framework based on the MAPPO algorithm.
-Our framework jointly optimizes spreading factor selection, transmission power allocation, flying GW trajectories, and ED association, employing a CTDE paradigm to enhance learning efficiency and deployment feasibility.
-Simulation results demonstrate that GLo-MAPPO significantly improves training rewards, reduces ED power consumption, and enhances overall energy efficiency.
-Future research will investigate the use of heterogeneous agents through an advanced heterogeneous agent reinforcement learning technique further to improve network performance and adaptability in smart city environments.
+In this work, we studied an uplink data collection scheme for multi-UAV LoRa networks by formulating a multi-objective optimization problem.
+Initially, we defined a weighted system energy efficiency, which we later reformulated into a multi-objective formulation.
+To address this complex problem, we transform the problem into a POSG and propose GLo-MAPPO framework.
+Our framework jointly optimizes spreading factor selection, transmission power allocation, GW trajectories, and ED association.
+Additionally, we employ a CTDE paradigm to enhance learning efficiency and deployment feasibility under partial observability.
+Simulation results show that our GLo-MAPPO approach significantly improves training rewards, reduces ED power consumption, enhances overall energy efficiency, and is robust to noise.
+Despite these promising results, our study is subject to certain limitations.
+First, the decoupling of the association algorithm from the MARL action space.
+Second, an extensive robustness analysis is required for hardware failures, such as GW malfunctions, to ensure system reliability.
+Therefore, our future work will explore fully integrated joint optimization through heterogeneous and transformer-based MARL architectures, as well as fault-tolerant mechanisms to ensure system resilience under realistic hardware perturbations.